nkhan14/HW9_GoodReadmeGenerator/README.md

 * [Author] (#Author)

 ## Installation
-Well, first you need to know how to use VSCode.
-Then some npm init stuff.
-Then npm i stuff.
-Then you quite because its annoying.
-Then you start again after a good coffee.
+There are many steps involved.
+The biggest is the npm stuff.
+You will need to do npm init and npm i for inquirer, axios, and readline.
+This is the bulk of it.
+Then its just looking at all the ways the packages are and making an index.js.

 ## Usage
-Just figure it out or buzz off.
+You need to be in the proper folder.
+Then run terminal.
+Then command the following line: "node index.js" .
+Then you need to answer the questions.
+Simple!

 ## Contributors
-undefined
+There are none.

 ## Test
-No. I will not.
+Just test it out by running it and see if it works.
+If there is an error, let me know!

 ## Questions
-If you have any questions, contact nkhan14 on GitHub.
+If you have any questions, contact undefined on GitHub.

 ## License
 MIT License